 Action Tenured Faculty Member Non-Tenured Faculty Member Permanent Transfer to When a tenured faculty member When a non-tenured faculty member is another academic is transferred to another transferred to another academic department academic department, they retain department, they retain their rank and their rank, salary, and tenure salary.
 Their years of service in the status. former department count toward the acquisition of tenure except that the receiving department shall be granted no less than two (2) years of actual service in that department before tenure may be acquired therein.
 Permanent Transfer to When a tenured faculty member When a non-tenured faculty member is a non-academic is transferred to a non-academic transferred to a non-academic department, department department, they retain their rank their salary in the non-academic position and tenure in the former shall not exceed the amount budgeted for department.
 The salary in the the position.
 If they should return to their non-academic position shall not former "home" department, they hold the exceed the amount budgeted for rank and tenure status as they had at the the position. time of transfer.
-Full or Partial Loan to When a temperal faculty member When a new temporal feaulty member is an academic When a tenured faculty member is placed on full or partial loan to When a non-tenured faculty member is placed on full or partial loan to another department. another academic department, academic department, they retain their department. they retain their rank, salary, and rank and salary.
+Evil on Dontiel Loon to Wilson a tourned formular month of When a new tenned freshter mensher is Full or Partial Loan to an academic When a tenured faculty member When a non-tenured faculty member is is placed on full or partial loan to placed on full or partial loan to another department. another academic department, they retain their rank, salary, and academic department, they retain their rank and salary.
 Their years on loan count tenure status. towards the acquisition of tenure.
 The tenure status. "home" department will make tenure, promotion, and salary recommendations on the loaned faculty member in consultation with the "loan" department.
-Full loan to a non- When a tenured faculty member When a non-tenured faculty member is academic department is placed on full loan to a non- placed on full loan to a non-academic 1 academic department, they retain department, they accumulate no credit their rank and tenure status.
+Full loan to a non- When a tenured faculty member When a non-tenured faculty member is academic department is placed on full loan to a non- placed on full loan to a non-academic academic department academic department, they retain department, they accumulate no credit their rank and tenure status.
 The towards the acquisition of tenure.
 When salary in the non-academic they return to their "home" department, position shall not exceed the they hold the same rank and tenure status amount budgeted for the position. as they had at the time of the loan.
 Their salary in the non-academic position shall not exceed the amount budgeted for the position.
 Partial loan to a non- When a tenured faculty member When a non-tenured faculty member is academic department is placed on partial loan to a non- placed on partial loan to a non-academic academic department, they retain department, they retain their rank, salary, their rank, salary, and tenure and tenure status; their years on partial status. loan count towards tenure; the "home" department continues to make tenure, promotion, and salary recommendations for the loaned faculty member.